-having the value of z in meters, and f_c in MHz.
-For training we generated 1000 images for each transmit configuration, amounting to 30000 images in total.
+We normalized the images using Z-score standardization and superimposed random Gaussian blooming to each image, as described by (5).
+Depth and frequency information was added as separate input channels as images with all the points having the value of z in meters, and f_c in MHz.
+For training, we generated 1000 images for each transmit configuration, amounting to 30 000 images in total.
 The CNN was trained on the augmented power-Doppler images with the orifice binary maps as target labels, using the Adam optimizer [29] with a learning rate of 0.001 and a binary cross entropy loss function.
 The augmentation intensity α was chosen by training models with varying augmentation intensities and choosing the one which achieved the highest flow rate estimation accuracy in an experimental flow setup.

-The model was implemented using the Keras Python deep learning API and trained on a NVIDIA Quadro RTX 3000.
-Data generation and training took about two hours.
-For validation we generated 600 images for each transmit configuration.
+The model was implemented using the Keras Python deep learning application programming interface (API) and trained on a NVIDIA Quadro RTX 3000.
+Data generation and training took about 2 h.
+For validation, we generated 600 images for each transmit configuration.
 The model was validated on the in silico test dataset.
 The area estimates from the model predictions were compared with the ground truth and reference segmentation approaches described in Section II-F.

-E. Network architecture
+E. Network Architecture

-The model architecture was a lightweight (~20000 parameters) network using transposed convolutional layers (Up-Conv2D) at the end of each convolutional block, such that the number of image pixels at the output of each block is doubled.
+The model architecture was a lightweight (~20000 parameters) network using transposed convolutional layers (UpConv2-D) at the end of each convolutional block, such that the number of image pixels at the output of each block is doubled.
 The input images are hence transformed from 15×12 to 128×128 pixels.
 The transposed convolutional layers learn to upscale the image directly from the training data as opposed to using simple interpolation techniques.
-Each convolutional block consists of two convolutional layers with ReLU activations and batch normalization layers to stabilize training.
+Each convolutional block consists of two convolutional layers with rectified linear unit (ReLU) activations and batch normalization layers to stabilize training.
 Dropout layers with a dropout rate of 0.25 are added to the end of each block for regularization.
 The output activation function enforces a binary output.
 We chose the hyperbolic tangent for this purpose, although a sigmoid would perform equally well.
-Residual connections connect the first and last layers of each convolutional block to allow for low resolution features to flow through the network.
+Residual connections connect the first and last layers of each convolutional block to allow for low-resolution features to flow through the network.
 This is a common technique used in deep residual networks (ResNets) [30], which has been shown to improve training stability.
-We herby refer to our network as "ResNet".
+We herby refer to our network as "ResNet."

-F. Reference segmentation methods
+F. Reference Segmentation Methods

-For comparison with the proposed deep learning based segmentation we used two reference approaches.
+For comparison with the proposed deep-learning-based segmentation, we used two reference approaches.
 One approach is a conventional -3 dB thresholding of the power-Doppler image, which was used by Avdal et al. [14].
-The other approach was spatially invariant non-blind deconvolution, similar to [16].
-We used the Richardson-Lucy deconvolution algorithm [31] with 20 iterations to deconvolve the power-Doppler images using the analytical PSF where $L{\rm AZ}$ and $L{\rm EL}$ are the aperture dimensions calculated using Table II, c is the speed of sound, z is the imaging depth and x and y are the azimuth and elevation positions.
+The other approach was spatially invariant nonblind DC, similar to [16].
+We used the Richardson-Lucy DC algorithm [31] with 20 iterations to deconvolve the power-Doppler images using the analytical PSF where L{AZ} and L{EL} are the aperture dimensions calculated using Table II, c is the speed of sound, z is the imaging depth, and x and y are the azimuth and elevation positions, respectively.
 The deconvolved image was segmented by thresholding at 50% pixel intensity.

-$$PSF = \left[\operatorname{sinc}\left(\frac{f_c L{AZ}}{cz}x, \frac{f_c L{EL}}{cz}y\right)\right]^2, \tag{6}$$
+$$PSF = \left[sinc \left(\frac{f_c L{AZ}}{cz} x, \frac{f_c L{EL}}{cz} y \right) \right]^2$$ (6)